-including any interest or dividend income, are recognized in profit or loss.
-These assets are subsequently measured at amortized cost using the effective interest method.
+Financial assets at These assets are subsequently measured at fair value.
+Net gains and losses, FVTPL including any interest or dividend income, are recognized in profit or loss.
+Financial assets at amortized cost These assets are subsequently measured at amortized cost using the effective interest method.
 The amortized cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
 Any gain or loss on derecognition is recognized in profit or loss.
-These assets are subsequently measured at fair value.
-Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognized in profit or loss.
+Debt investments at These assets are subsequently measured at fair value.
+Interest income FVOCI calculated using the effective interest method, foreign exchange gains and losses and impairment are recognized in profit or loss.
 Other net gains and losses are recognized in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
-These assets are subsequently measured at fair value.
-Dividends are recognized as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Equity investments at These assets are subsequently measured at fair value.
+Dividends are FVOCI recognized as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognized in OCI and are never reclassified to profit or loss.

 The corporate debt securities categorized as available-for-sale under IAS 39 are held by the Group's treasury unit in a separate portfolio to provide interest income, but may be sold to meet liquidity requirements arising in the normal course of business.
 The Group considers that these securities are held within a business model whose objective is achieved both by collecting contractual cash flows and by selling securities.
 The corporate debt securities mature in one to two years and the contractual terms of these financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 These assets have therefore been classified as financial assets at FVOCI under IFRS 9.
+The fair value differences of government debt securities and corporate debt securities are classified into financial assets recognized in other comprehensive income.